Chinese Culture — Brief Introduction and Special Characters

 In the ancient era when men were carrying the family name, working on farmland as main providers, they were the essence of a big family and a strong clan.

-This preference for boys now are mostly abolished in big cities, however, in some villages and conservative towns, this is still popular.
+This preference for boys now is mostly abolished in big cities, however, in some villages and conservative towns, this is still popular.

 Love for Land.